 In looking for climate-adaptation startups to invest in, I’ve struggled to define exactly what is and what is not an adaptation business.
 Do alternative meat and milk startups count?
 How about platforms to manage power from renewables?

-How I’ve been categorizing opportunities
+How I’ve been categorizing climate adaptation startups

 My framework so far has focused on known climate changes and areas of human life that are impacted.
 So I’ve looked for startups at the intersection of drought and agriculture, or general instability and migration.
 You can see it below; it’s crowd-sourced and always changing.
 Feel free to contribute your ideas and startups here (darker green means I’ve found more startups in this area; lighter means fewer):

 ASAP’s Adaptation Solutions Taxonomy

 Since my framework is far from perfect, I’m glad to see this great paper by the Adaptation SME Accelerator Project, called Adaptation Solutions Taxonomy, released just a month ago.
 Here’s a snapshot of how they’re defining adaptation businesses (specifically small businesses / startups), and you can see the whole paper here:acheter levitra

 Very broadly, ASAP’s paper splits adaptation plays into two arenas: 1) tracking changes and 2) everything else.
 But when filtered through a few more requirements, the world of adaptation plays narrows considerably.

 I struggle with the language of papers like these – they feel like they’re written by a committee (which this one technically was) – but that doesn’t mean the content is wrong.